AddTraxGraphQL

 Call services.AddTrax(...) in your service configuration before calling AddTraxGraphQL().

-This ensures the required Trax services are available before the GraphQL schema is built.
+This makes sure the required Trax services are available before the GraphQL schema is built.

 Example